Lawful reason to use your personal information

 Verifying your identity

 We are required to verify your identity each time you contact us.
 You will be asked to provide identity information (for example full name, address, date of birth and NHS number) so your records can be located.
+We may also request a photo ID.

 If you wish a spouse, relative or carer to communicate with us on your behalf we will need to obtain your explicit consent before doing so.